Germany's top diplomat Baerbock in Moscow amid Ukraine standoff | DW | 18.01.2022

 The two are expected to focus on the border standoff between Ukraine and Russia, as well as the demands for security guarantees Moscow has recently delivered to NATO.

 Russia currently has an estimated 100,000 troops stationed on its border with Ukraine.
 Moscow has also been demanding that NATO drastically scale back its military buildup in eastern Europe and wants to secure a pledge from the trans-Atlantic military alliance that it will never accept Ukraine as a member.
-But Russia denies seeking a pretext to invade Ukraine.
+But Russia denies seeking a pretext to invade Ukraine or planning an attack.

+Heading to Moscow, Baerbock said Berlin wanted stable diplomatic relations and was "ready for an honest dialogue over steps for more security for everyone in Europe."

+"Our framework are the fundamental principles of our order of peace and security," she wrote on Twitter.

 Despite being new to her position, Baerbock has already shown herself willing to draw clear lines when it comes to Russia, including last month's expulsion of two Russian embassy employees.